Bethany Lily April Highlights Her Cleavage In New Instagram Post: ‘Look Into My Eyes’

-Bethany Lily April wants you to focus on her eyes.
-In a new post on her Instagram, the model asks her followers to do just that, even as she flaunts her cleavage in a tiny pink bra and matching panties.
+Bethany Lily April wants her fans to focus on her eyes.
+In a new post on her Instagram, the model asked her followers to do just that, even as she flaunted her cleavage in a tiny pink bra and matching panties.

-In the photo, Bethany looks directly at the camera as she holds a small jar containing white and pink flowers.
-The flowers compliment the color of her outfit, and the photo also highlights her striking blue eyes.
-She’s wearing her hair down for the photo, and her legs are also visible as she sits looking up at the camera for the photo.
+In the photo, Bethany looked directly at the camera while holding a small jar containing white and pink flowers that complemented the color of her outfit.
+This isn’t the first time flowers have been featured in one of the model’s post.
+In fact, Bethany has previously posted photos in the same pink underwear that also feature the pink flower.
+In addition to complementing her outfit, the flower also highlighted her striking blue eyes.
+She wore her hair down, and also showed off her legs as she sat looking up at the camera.

-The model appears to be resting on a curtain and holding herself up with one arm.
-She also seems to be rocking some makeup.
-Specifically, she seems to be wearing dark pink lipstick, as well as foundation, blush, and bronzer.
-Bethany also appears to have mascara on as well as a sculpted brow.
+The model appeared to be resting on a curtain and holding herself up with one arm.
+She also seemed to be rocking some makeup, specifically dark pink lipstick, foundation, blush, and bronzer.
+Bethany also appeared to be wearing mascara, as well as a sculpted brow.

-In the hour since the post went live, Bethany’s 2.9 million followers have already flocked en masse to offer their support for the model, generating thousands of likes and more than 1,200 comments.
+In the hour since the post went live, Bethany’s 2.9 million followers have already flocked en masse to offer their support for her, as the update has gotten thousands of likes and more than 1,200 comments.

-In the comments, there were plenty of users who actually did look at Bethany’s eyes, while others found the task to be a little challenging because of other distractions.
+In the comments, there were plenty of users who actually did look at Bethany’s eyes.
+Others, meanwhile, found the task to be a little challenging.

 “Such a pretty blue,” one user wrote.